prescottbreeden/redux-patterns/README.md

 ### What do we gain

-- Composable business logic is guaranteed
+- Composable business logic is guaranteed.
 - Complex business logic is more naturally broken down into numerous unit tests
-- Redux testing is more conducive to integration tests than unit tests to avoid inadvertantly testing the implementation details of the Redux library
+- Redux testing is more conducive to integration tests than unit tests.
+It is easy to write a unit test asserting a mock after an action is received.
+The problem is that we still haven't tested what Redux is responsible for doing which is ensuring messages are executed on specfic events.
+This is best done through integration and e2e testing.
-- More concise code means less ceremony and less realestate for bugs
+- More concise code means less ceremony and less realestate for bugs.
-- Timeline walking in DevTools displays the function that accompanied the messages allowing for linear debugging
+- Timeline walking in DevTools displays the function that accompanied the messages allowing for linear debugging.
+While large functions are noisy, this noise encourages breaking down functions into smaller units for cleaner logging.
-- Action types/messages are generated based on payload to create another layer of debugging
+- Action types/messages are generated based on payload to create another layer of debugging.
 - Redux state is locked inside an immutable data structure preventing quick hacky attempts of solving a challenge/requirement with room to provide additional safeguards as desired.
 Trapping anti-patterns with data structures